 Yes, and we are also a member of London Gymnastics.
 We are also a ‘Gym Mark’ accredited club which means that our club is recognised by BG and their partners as a safe, effective and child friendly club, providing a service in the community that children and young people, their parents/carers and others with a passion for gymnastics can trust.

-What is the annual insurance fee for?
+What is the annual British Gymnastics membership for?

 Can I sit inside the gym to watch?

 Parents of gymnasts are not permitted inside the gym but we have a large waiting area outside the gym itself that you are welcome to use to watch the class or entertain younger siblings.
-May we politely ask though that if toys are taken to that area that you return them, and you do not place chairs in front of the doors to the gym, we need this access clear at all times.

 My son/daughter seems very able; can I ask for him/her to go into a squad?

 If our senior coaches believe that your child is showing above average ability for gymnastics, they will invite them to attend a squad assessment.
-Many gymnasts do not make it into squad the first time around, this is not a reflection on them, it may just mean that they need to spend another term or two in their recreational class learning the foundation skills and will then be invited to come along to another assessment at a later date.
+Many gymnasts do not make it into squad the first time around; this is not a reflection on them, it may just mean that they need to spend another term or two in their recreational class learning the foundation skills and will then be invited to come along to another assessment at a later date.

 Are the classes structured?